Patrick-Thomas/Sparkpad-Arduino/README.md

 #### knob.h, leds.h and oled.h files

 These files contain code specific to a particular Sparkpad component.
-Contained within these files are references to external libraries which are also part of the Arduino ecosystem.
-If you are looking to add bespoke functionality to your Sparkpad, then you will probably have to tweak these files.
+These files have their own **definitions** and **includes** which are specific to each component, and all the functions which define their behaviour.
+If you are looking to add bespoke functionality to your Sparkpad, then you will probably have to tweak one or more of these files.

 ### Contributing